Autumn 2024 Updates

 And to consider the root poison of ignorance:

-• How are your characters’ lives informed by what they don’t know?
+• How are your characters’ lives numbed out by what they don’t know?

 • How do misunderstandings cloud their relationships and experiences of the world?